jaredpalmer/tsdx/README.md

 ## Inspiration

-TSDX was originally ripped out of [Formik's](https://github.com/jaredpalmer/formik) build tooling.
+DTS was originally ripped out of [Formik's](https://github.com/jaredpalmer/formik) build tooling.
-TSDX has several similarities to [@developit/microbundle](https://github.com/developit/microbundle), but that is because Formik's Rollup configuration and Microbundle's internals had converged around similar plugins.
+DTS has several similarities to [@developit/microbundle](https://github.com/developit/microbundle), but that is because Formik's Rollup configuration and Microbundle's internals had converged around similar plugins.

 ### Comparison with Microbundle

 Some key differences include:

-- TSDX includes out-of-the-box test running via Jest
+- DTS includes out-of-the-box test running via Jest
-- TSDX includes out-of-the-box linting and formatting via ESLint and Prettier
+- DTS includes out-of-the-box linting and formatting via ESLint and Prettier
-- TSDX includes a bootstrap command with a few package templates
+- DTS includes a bootstrap command with a few package templates
-- TSDX allows for some lightweight customization
+- DTS allows for some lightweight customization
-- TSDX is TypeScript focused, but also supports plain JavaScript
+- DTS is TypeScript focused, but also supports plain JavaScript
-- TSDX outputs distinct development and production builds (like React does) for CJS and UMD builds.
+- DTS outputs distinct development and production builds (like React does) for CJS and UMD builds.
 This means you can include rich error messages and other dev-friendly goodies without sacrificing final bundle size.

 ## API Reference